JulianDiaz619/covid/README.md

 *In what ways do pre-existing medical conditions of patients impact their likelihood of dying from COVID-19?
 *What does the lockdown give us more insight on?
 *Did COVID-19 activity decrease after vaccine distribution to the public?
-*How does demographic data, such as age, gender, race, and socioeconomic status, correlate with COVID-19 outcomes?
+*How does demographic data, such as age, gender, and race, correlate with COVID-19 outcomes?

 ## Methods
 To answer these research questions, we will analyze various datasets related to COVID-19.
 We will use statistical analysis techniques to identify patterns and trends in the data and draw meaningful conclusions from our findings.
+Our initial approach will be finding datasets that meet our criteria with the appropriate keys.

 ## Data Base (PG Admin)
 #### Table 1